 Explore the Worcester Greenstyle Stove Range

 The two core models in the Worcester Greenstyle range both give a very different finish to your room.
-The Hambury is a more traditional stove and is made from high-grade cast iron, whilst the Bewdley is a modern steel stove that comes complete with an optional wood store for added height and convenient storage space.
+The Hanbury is a more traditional stove and is made from high-grade cast iron, whilst the Bewdley is a modern steel stove that comes complete with an optional wood store for added height and convenient storage space.

-The Hambury is a timeless classic that’s built to last, crafted using the purest grades of cast iron.
+The Hanbury is a timeless classic that’s built to last, crafted using the purest grades of cast iron.
 Built using such a resilient material, the Hanbury is exceptionally strong and resistant against cracking, which in turn ensures a very long life.

 The Hanbury is finished in a traditional matt black finish and is available in 4kW, 5kW and 8kW outputs, ensuring there’s a model that's suited to your room.
 For more information on this model or discuss installation, please get in touch with our sales team.

 The Bewdley offers a clear, uncompromised view of the flames and is framed perfectly by the expertly crafted steel casing.
 The casing used in the Bewdley’s construction reduces the risk of hot spots from forming, which helps to protect the body from distorting.

 The Bewdley is available in three outputs including 3.9kW, 4.9kW and 8kW, making it an adaptable model for spaces both large and small.
 The Bewdley also comes complete with an optional wood store, providing additional height and turning the stove into the perfect freestanding unit.